Help

 File and volume names are capitalized strangely.

-🚧 Version 1.4 includes a setting in the Options control panel that will make DeskTop save file and disk names exactly as typed 🚧
+There is a setting in the Options control panel that will make DeskTop preserve file and disk names exactly as typed.

 MAME: When using arrow keys to navigate menus, it skips over items.